Datny/pwc_task/README.md

 To run project on Linux:
+0. Pull odoo 14.0 from official repository and call it odoo-14-official.
 1. Activate virtual env You are using for the project.
 2. sudo apt install python3-pip python3-dev libxml2-dev libxslt1-dev libldap2-dev libsasl2-dev libssl-dev libpq-dev libjpeg-dev
 3. Go to odoo-14-official directory